 Buckingham Palace & Changing of the Guard

-The official residence of the Queen, Buckingham Palace is a must-see in London.
-Usually, you can only admire this impressive building from the outside, but in late summer – usually from the last week of July to the first week of October – it is also possible to visit inside (more info here).
+The official residence of the King, Buckingham Palace is a must-see in London.
+Usually, you can only admire this impressive building from the outside, but in late summer – usually from the last week of July to the first week of October – it is also possible to visit inside (you can find more info and tickets for the State Rooms here).
 However, with just two days in London, you’ll have to plan your itinerary really well and doing this would mean less time for the other places.

 If you enjoy pageantry and tradition, then don’t miss the Changing of the Guard ceremony at Buckingham Palace.
 Since this is a very popular attraction, be sure to arrive in time so that you can secure a good spot to see everything!
 This is a free event and you can see it from the street.